federicohyo/lstm-ecg/README.md

 The network has been validated with data using an IMEC wearable device on an elderly population of patients which all have heart failure and co-morbidities.
 This demonstrates that the proposed solution is capable of performing close to human annotation 94.8% average accuracy, on single lead wearable data containing a wide variety of QRS and ST-T morphologies.

-## DISCLAIMER

-The complete code will be committed after the review process.. ( to be entered after acceptance).
-Please stay tuned!

 ## Model

 ```